scipy-conference/scipy_proceedings/papers/edis_jakupovic/edis_jakupovic.rst

 .. class:: abstract

-   MDAnalysis_ is a widely used Python library that can read and write over 25 popular molecular dynamics (MD) coordinate file formats.
+   Molecular dynamics (MD) computer simulations can help elucidate details of the molecular happenings of complex biological systems, from protein dynamics to drug discovery.
+   One major issue is that these MD simulation files are now commonly terabytes in size, which means analyzing the data from these files becomes a painstakingly expensive task.
-   With the increasing size of MD simulation files, parallel analysis is becoming a necessity for the efficient use of time and HPC resources.
-   For any task-based approach to parallel analysis, file I/O typically becomes the limiting factor of overall analysis speed.
+   In the age of national supercomputers, methods of parallel analysis are becoming a necessity for the efficient use of time and high performance computing (HPC) resources, however, for any task-based approach to parallel analysis, simply reading the file from disk typically becomes the limiting factor of overall analysis speed.
+   One promising way around this file I/O hurdle is to use a message passing interface (MPI) implementation with the HDF5 (Hierarchical Data Format 5) file format to access a single file simultaneously by numerous processes on a parallel filesystem.
-   Our previous feasibility study suggested that parallel reading via MPI-IO and HDF5 can lead to good scaling, so we implemented a parallel MPI-IO capable HDF5-based file format trajectory reader into MDAnalysis, H5MDReader, that adheres to H5MD_ (HDF5 for Molecular Dynamics) specifications.
+   Our previous feasibility study suggested that this combination can lead to good scaling, so we implemented an HDF5 reader (``H5MDReader``) into MDAnalysis that adheres to H5MD_ (HDF5 for Molecular Dynamics) specifications.
+   MDAnalysis is a toolkit that simplifies the process of reading and writing various popular MD file formats by providing a streamlined user-interface that is independent of any specific file format.
    We benchmarked its parallel file reading capabilities on three HPC clusters: ASU Agave, SDSC Comet, and PSC Bridges.
-   The benchmark consisted of a simple split-apply-combine scheme of an I/O bound task that split a 90k frame (113GB) trajectory into :math:`N` chunks for :math:`N` processes, where each process performed an RMSD calculation on their chunk of data, and then gathered the results back to the root process.
+   The benchmark consisted of a simple split-apply-combine scheme of an I/O bound task that split a 90k frame (113GiB) trajectory into :math:`N` chunks for :math:`N` processes, where each process performed an RMSD calculation on their chunk of data, and then gathered the results back to the root process.
-   We found maximum I/O speedups at 2 full nodes, with Agave showing 20x, while Bridges and Comet capped out at 4-5x speedup.
+   For baseline performance, we found maximum I/O speedups at 2 full nodes, with Agave showing 20x, and a maximum computation speedup on Comet of 373x on 384 cores (all three HPCs scaled well in their computation task).
-   On the other hand, the computation time of the RMSD calculation scaled well on all three HPC resources, with a maximum speedup on Comet of 373x on 384 cores.
-   Therefore, for a compute bound task, our implementation would likely scale very well although the file I/O still seems to impose a bottleneck on the total scaling for the I/O bound task.
-   To investigate MPI rank competition, we increased the stripe count on Bridge’s and Comet’s Lustre file system up to 96 and found marginal I/O scaling improvements of 1.2x on up to 4 full nodes.
-   To investigate how the amount of data read at each frame affects I/O performance, we implemented a feature into the H5MDReader where only the necessary coordinates for the computation task are read from the file, which resulted in a fixed improvement of approximately 5x on all three HPCs.
-   Furthermore, we investigated how front-loading all the file I/O by loading the trajectory into memory prior to the computation, rather than iterating through each time step, affected the I/O performance.
-   This resulted in an improvement on Agave of up to 10x on up to 112 cores.
-   These optimization attempts led us to find that *how* our test file is stored on disk is just as important as how we access it.
-   By altering the HDF5 chunk layout of the file rather than letting h5py auto chunk the file as was done in the initial benchmarks, we found speedups on Agave of up to 98x on 112 cores with respect to the baseline serial I/O time of the default chunked file.
-   As a bonus, we also found that applying HDF5's built in gzip compression does not affect parallel I/O performance at higher core counts while providing ~33% smaller files.
+   We went on to test a series of optimizations attempting to speed up I/O performance, including adjusting file system stripe count, implementing a masked array feature that only loads relelvant data for the computation task, front loading all I/O by loading the entire trajectory into memory, and manually adjusting the HDF5 dataset chunk shapes.
+   We found the largest improvement in I/O performance by optimizing the chunk shape of the HDF5 datasets to match the iterative access pattern of our analysis benchmark.
+   With respect to baseline serial performance, our best result was a 98x speedup at 112 cores on ASU Agave.
+   In terms of absolute time saved, the analysis went from 4623 seconds in the baseline serial run to 83 seconds in the parallel, properly chunked run.
+   Our results emphasize the fact that file I/O is not just dependent on the access pattern of the file, but more so the synergy between access pattern and the layout of the file on disk.

 .. class:: keywords